auth0/docs/STYLEGUIDE.md

 <b>Colons</b>

-Colons are useful when you are directly referring to an example, such as "here is the relevant code:".
+Colons are useful when you are directly referring to an example, such as "here is the relevant code:"

 <b>Adjectives</b>